The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-Each of the first four approaches uses some characteristic property of the real numbers (such as local compactness, metric completeness, or connectedness).
-As a consequence, these topological or analytical constructions do not extend to real closed fields. \end{remark}
+Each of these approaches relies on some characteristic property of the field $\RR$ of real numbers, such as metric completeness or some equivalent, and therefore does not extend to any other real closed field.
+In this article we develop an independent algebraic proof using only polynomial arithmetic, avoiding compactness, integrals, covering spaces, etc.